norinorin/wordgames/README.md

-# wordgames
+# Wordgames

-A high performance word games server for WebSockets
+A rust implementation of [PixelSam123's java wordgames](https://github.com/PixelSam123/wordgames4j).

-Word bank retrieved from Datamuse: https://www.datamuse.com/api/
+Word bank retrieved from [Datamuse](https://www.datamuse.com/api/).
+I worked on this as a learning project, so things may be subpar.

 ---